Pulse Shaping Filter Design for Integrated Sensing & Communication with Zak-OTFS: Introduction

 \section{Introduction}

-\IEEEPARstart{Z}{ak}-OTFS (orthogonal time frequency space modulation)~\cite{bitspaper1,bitspaper2,otfs_book} is an emerging framework for communications and radar sensing in doubly selective channels with high delay and Doppler spreads.
-The Zak-OTFS carrier waveform is a pulse in the delay-Doppler (DD) domain, formally a quasi-periodic localized function termed \emph{pulsone} with specific periods along delay and Doppler.
-When the pulsone's delay period exceeds the channel delay spread and the pulsone's Doppler period exceeds the channel Doppler spread, the Zak-OTFS Input/Output (I/O) relation changes slowly and predictably, and does not fade~\cite{bitspaper1,bitspaper2,otfs_book}.
-This non-fading behavior of Zak-OTFS makes it well-suited for high rate communications in extreme mobility scenarios, such as on bullet trains, where legacy time-frequency modulations, such as orthogonal frequency division multiplexing (OFDM), fail.
-Moreover, the response to a single Zak-OTFS carrier provides an image of the scattering environment, which can be used to predict the I/O response to all other carriers.
-The image of the scattering environment supports sensing in systems such as passive radars that integrate sensing and communications~\cite{bitspaper2}.
+\IEEEPARstart{Z}{ak}-OTFS (orthogonal time frequency space modulation)~\cite{bitspaper1,bitspaper2,otfs_book} is an emerging framework for integrated sensing and communication (ISAC) in doubly-selective environments with high delay and Doppler spreads.
+The Zak-OTFS carrier waveform is a pulse in the delay-Doppler (DD) domain, formally a quasi-periodic localized function termed \emph{pulsone}, whose interaction with the doubly-selective channels does not fade~\cite{bitspaper1,bitspaper2,otfs_book}.
+This non-fading behavior of Zak-OTFS makes it well-suited for extreme mobility environments, such as bullet trains, where legacy time-frequency modulations, such as orthogonal frequency division multiplexing (OFDM), fade.
+Moreover, the response to a single Zak-OTFS carrier provides an image of the scattering environment, supporting sensing in radars~\cite{bitspaper2} and advanced transportation networks~\cite{Jamalipour2024}.

 In its original form, the DD pulsone occupies infinite time and bandwidth.
 For practical implementation, the DD pulsone is limited to a finite time interval $T$ and bandwidth $B$ via DD domain filtering with a \emph{pulse shaping filter}~\cite{bitspaper1,bitspaper2,otfs_book,Calderbank2025_isac,Mohammed2024_pulseshaping,Calderbank2025_interleaved,Gopalam2024_tfwindowing,Chockalingam2025_gs}.
-Subsequently, $BT$ information symbols are mounted on DD pulsones shifted by multiples of the delay resolution $\nicefrac{1}{B}$ and Doppler resolution $\nicefrac{1}{T}$.
-An ideal pulse shaping filter must satisfy three objectives: (i) localization to enable accurate I/O relation estimation (sensing), (ii) orthogonality on the information lattice to prevent inter-symbol interference, and (iii) no time and bandwidth expansion beyond $B$ and $T$ to achieve full spectral efficiency.
-A filter simultaneously meeting all three objectives is ideal for both sensing and communication.
+The choice of the pulse shaping filter is key to sensing and communication performance in interference-limited environments.
+A localized pulse shaping filter enables accurate input-output (I/O) relation estimation (sensing).
+Orthogonality of the pulse shape on the information lattice prevents inter-symbol and inter-slot interference (e.g., see~\cite{Calderbank2025_uplinkrac}), and no time \& bandwidth expansion enables full spectral efficiency.
+A filter simultaneously meeting all three objectives is ideal for ISAC.